J12 M40

 British Motor Museum

-Unfortunately the station wagon was not a commercial vehicle and attracted Purchase Tax, making it almost twice the price of the basic Land Rover.
-By the end of production in 1951, only 641 had been produced and more than 600 had been exported.
-Only about 20 survive today.
+Unfortunately the station wagon was not regarded as a commercial vehicle and attracted Purchase Tax (replaced in 1973 by VAT), that caused its price to rise to £959, almost twice that of the basic Land Rover.
+By the end of production in 1951, only 641 station wagons had been produced and more than 600 of these had been exported.
+It is thought that only about 20 survive today.

 British Motor Industry Heritage Trust, Registered Charity in England & Wales: 286575